 The cue is a trigger.
 It can be anything that makes you want to do something.
 The routine is the habit in action.
 The reward is, obviously, the result of performing that habit.
 In the book, Mr. Duhigg also elaborates on willpower, and pontificates over the issue of being able to develop willpower.

 The answer is yes, willpower can be developed.
 He cites several studies that say willpower can be strengthened.
 (J.P.
 Tagney, R.F.
 Baumeister, and A.L.
-Boone, “High Self-Control Predicts Good Adjustment, Less Pathology, Better Grades, and Interpersonal Success,”) How?
+Boone, “,”) How?
 By making behaviour a habit; performing that behaviour/action repetitiously will eventually transform that into an automatic habit.

 Once a routine is ingrained in us and becomes a habit—usually over the course of 3 weeks—we don’t rely on “waiting to feel like” doing something.
 Earlier I told you that I didn’t feel like writing this article.
 Guess what?
 Now I do.
 Because I forced myself, through grit, to write.
 For someone who’s been writing for 11 years, you’d think inspiration came naturally to me – it doesn’t.